uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## How do I obtain leased storage?
-Research Computing offers two tiers of leased storage, Value and Project.
+Research Computing offers two tiers of leased storage, _Research Standard_ and _Research Project_.
 Please see our [storage page](/userinfo/storage) for details.

 ## How do I check my disk usage?
 Run `hdquota` on a Rivanna frontend.